 - 10 ounce marshmallows

-- 1 ½ teaspoon green gel food color adjust the quantity depending on how bright or light the green you like
+- 1 ½ teaspoon green gel food color adjust the quantity depending on how bright or light you like

 - 1 teaspoon vanilla extract